movestore/movestore.github.io/share_workflow.md

 Finally, it is possible to add a url to a Workflow (`Add Reference`), which can, for example, point towards a description of the Workflow, a paper that is using it or a more thorough methods description.

 Once finished, please press `Save & Share Workflow`.
+You will receive an email containing the information of the shared Workflow, this way you can keep track which Workflows you have shared with which user.

 <kbd>![](files/Share_WF_1_25.png ':size=1200x')
 ![](files/Share_WF_2_25.png ':size=1200x')</kbd>